UC Santa Cruz

 Environment and tempo

 UC Santa Cruz is well known for its rigorous but supportive academic environment, its distinctive residential college system and its award-winning sustainability programs.
 The campus is located in a spectacular setting between the Pacific Ocean and redwood forests, with the additional advantage of proximity to the innovation centers of Silicon Valley and the Monterey Bay National Marine Sanctuary.
-In 2012, Campus Explorer rated UC Santa Cruz as the number one college in the U.S. for "outdoorsy people," and in 2010, Forbes ranked the campus among the 23 most beautiful college campuses in the world.
+In 2015, Best Value Schools ranked UC Santa Cruz 5th in the nation among the most beautiful coastal college campuses.
 The metropolitan areas of the Bay Area — San Francisco, San Jose, and the East Bay — are within one to two hours' drive.